Xevmescrige/Scholar-Bowl-Scoring-Tool/README.md

 ### End Round
 Ending the round will generate a scoresheet.
 Once this is done and you have gone over protests, you may exit the program and relaunch it for a new round.

+On the final scoresheet, "0.001" indicates a round in which a player has been substituted, "0.0001" indicates an incorrect - no neg question.

 ## Built With

 * [Maven](https://maven.apache.org/) - Dependency Management